straight-shoota/crinja/README.md

 * custom tags, filters, functions, operators and tests
 * autoescape by default

-All standard [control structures (tags)](http://jinja.pocoo.org/docs/2.9/templates/#list-of-control-structures) and [operators](http://jinja.pocoo.org/docs/2.9/templates/#expressions) are already implemented, many implementations of standard [filters](http://jinja.pocoo.org/docs/2.9/templates/#list-of-builtin-filters), [tests](http://jinja.pocoo.org/docs/2.9/templates/#list-of-builtin-tests) and [global functions](http://jinja.pocoo.org/docs/2.9/templates/#list-of-global-functions) are still missing.
+All standard [control structures (tags)](http://jinja.pocoo.org/docs/2.9/templates/#list-of-control-structures), [tests](http://jinja.pocoo.org/docs/2.9/templates/#list-of-builtin-tests) and [operators](http://jinja.pocoo.org/docs/2.9/templates/#expressions) are already implemented, many implementations of standard [filters](http://jinja.pocoo.org/docs/2.9/templates/#list-of-builtin-filters) and [global functions](http://jinja.pocoo.org/docs/2.9/templates/#list-of-global-functions) are still missing.

 Currently, template errors fail fast raising an exception.
 It is considered to change this behaviour to collect multiple errors, similar to what Jinjava does.

 ### Missing features

-* Line statements and line comments (don't seem to be particularly useful)
+* some standard filters and global functions (on the roadmap)
 * sandboxed execution (on the roadmap)
 * template caching (on the roadmap)
+* some detailed features like reusable blocks, macro API, macro caller
+* line statements and line comments (seems not particularly useful)
-* configurable syntax
+* configurable syntax (seems not not particularly useful, major implications on lexer implementation and performance)
 * extensions
-* some detailed features like reusable blocks, macro API, macro caller

 ## Installation